Skip to content

 What is the postoperative period like for otoplasty?

 At the end of the surgery, I apply a padded dressing in the shape of a helmet that protects the ears for about three days.
 Then, I recommend that my patients wear a compression band 24 hours a day for three weeks.
-I remove the stitches between 7 and 10 days, and after about a month, the patient can resume light physical activities, sleep on their side, and wear glasses again.
+I remove the sutures between 7 and 10 days, and after about a month, the patient can resume light physical activities, sleep on their side, and wear glasses again.
 Swelling improves considerably in the first month, but it may take up to six months to disappear completely.

 Does otoplasty correct asymmetries between the ears?